Foroughmo/CogniEdu/README.md

 # **🤔 Technical Challenges** <a name="Technical-Challenges"></a>
 #### 1. AI Hallucination:
-AI systms can produce hallucinations, generation misleading or incorrect information
+AI systms can produce hallucinations, generation misleading or incorrect information.
+In order to reduce hallucinations, we provided specific prompts, clear constraints, and relevant data sources to curate Ed's responses.
-#### 2. Privacy Concerns: Students provide student data that need safeguarding
+#### 2. Privacy Concerns:
+Students provide student data from their emails, Google Calendar, and Google Classroom that need safeguarding
-#### 3. Limited Training Data: Limited data given reliance on student data
+#### 3. Limited Training Data:
+Limited data given reliance on student data.
+We utilized generative AI (Chatgpt) to create synthetic data to test out our chatbot.
-    a. g
-#### 4. Agentic System Run Time: Increase Complexity affects run time
+#### 4. Agentic System Run Time:
+Increase Complexity affects run time
-#### 5. Agentic System Tool Selection: Implementing the correct logic for the agent to chose the right tool based on context
+#### 5. Agentic System Tool Selection:
+Implementing the correct logic for the agent to chose the right tool based on context
-#### 6. LLM Inconsistency: LLM responses can be random or inconsistent
+#### 6. LLM Inconsistency:
+LLM responses can be random or inconsistent

 # **🤝🏻 Competitors and Market Opportunities** <a name="Competitors-and-Market-Opportunities"></a>